 The simplest of all gas-filled radiation detectors is the ionization chamber, today I will describe my first attempts to build and use it, I will also say a bit about my further ideas regarding this subject.
 The device is presented below.

-The circuit is simple, it has 2 (3 in later version) NPN transistors in Darlington configuration, the emitter is plugged to a mass, the collector and Vcc is plugged to a digital voltmeter, the base is plugged to an electrode that is in a metal can, the can is plugged to Vcc.
+The circuit is simple, it contains 2 (3 in later version) NPN transistors in Darlington configuration, the emitter is connected to the mass, the collector and Vcc is connected to a digital voltmeter, the base is connected to an electrode that is in a metal can, the can is plugged to Vcc.
 Vcc=5V (12V in later version).
 Input resistance of the multimeter is 10MOhm.
 In later version I plugged a capacitor 220nF in parallel to the multimeter, it was used to filter noises.

 I will share my further adventures with ionization chamber in next posts.